 Turns out he didn't.

-The Eagles traded Mays to the Denver Broncos for former Arizona Cardinals running back J.J.
-Arrington, a team source confirmed to the Daily News.
-If Arrington does not make the team, the Eagles will receive a sixth-round pick in 2012.
+The Eagles traded Mays to the Denver Broncos last night for former Arizona Cardinals running back J.J.
+Arrington, the team announced.

 Arrington would have been a really exciting pickup a few years ago, when he looked like a pass-catching back with Brian Westbrook-type potential.
 But microfracture surgery on his right knee last year changed that picture drastically.